-- Erythema infectiosum is typically a clinical diagnosis (i.e., slapped‑cheek or lace‑like appearance of rash) in this patient population.
+- Erythema infectiosum is typically a clinical diagnosis (i.e., slapped‑cheek or lace‑like appearance of rash) in children.

-- Lab tests only if diagnosis is unclear
+- Lab tests only if the diagnosis is unclear

-- Differentiating between parvovirus B19‑associated arthritis and acute rheumatoid arthritis may require additional tests (see diagnostics section of )
+- Differentiating between parvovirus B19‑associated arthritis and acute rheumatoid arthritis may require additional tests (see diagnostics section of rheumatoid arthritis)